Health & medicines

-Studies in animals or human beings have demonstrated fetal abnormalities, or there is evidence of fetal risk based on human experience or both, and the risk of the use of the drug in pregnant women clearly outweighs any possible benefit.
-The drug is contraindicated in women who are or may become pregnant.
+Studies in animals or humans have demonstrated fetal abnormalities and/or there is positive evidence of human fetal risk based on adverse reaction data from investigational or marketing experience, and the risks involved in use of the drug in pregnant women clearly outweigh potential benefits.

 These pages contain lists of authorized medicines in various countries listed below:

 [ Australia ] [ Brazil ] [ Canada ] [ France ] [ Germany ] [ India ] [ Italy ] [ Japan ] [ Korea ] [ Mexico ] [ Puerto Rico ] [ Spain ] [ Turkey ] [ United Kingdom ] [ U.S.A. ]